cyippiy/aA/distributed_systems.md

 * bigger chance of conflict with two database updating without conflict
     * before update, coordinate with other database to halt/check
         * costs time
+* async database may not update other databases quickly enough
+* sync has more latency, but more efficient
 ## Sharding
 * separate data through hashes
     * also known as point query, or one row query

+## Distributed Systems day 3
+* linearlization failure
+    * when leader is updated, then a user tries to see the data from a follower db, returns new data, but refreshes and the data is received from an non-updated follower db
+* partition doesn't work well on join tables
+    * denormalize the database by storing names
+    * have to to name change all tables that reference that changed data
+* __ACID__ (_Atomicity_, _Consistency_, _Isolation_, _Durability_) database
+    * __Durability__
+        * saved data is never lost
+        * accomplished by writing data out to disk before acknoledging it is saved
+        * database should never enters a corrupted, unrecoverable state
+    * __Consistency__
+        * database constraints are enforced
+        * if you add a foreign key constraint or a uniqueness constraint, DB must enforce these
+    * __Atomicity__
+        * A transation is a grouping of SQL statements
+        * db writes log lines that describe the steps of the transaction
+        * if middle of transaction your DB loses power or transaction fails, on recovery it "replays" all committed transactions in order